Timothy Garton Ash: Life and career

 He has written a column on European and international affairs in The Guardian since 2004 and is a long-time contributor to the New York Review of Books.
-His column was also translated in the Turkish daily Radikal and in the Spanish daily El País, as well as other newspapers.
+His column was also translated in the Turkish daily Radikal in the Spanish daily El País, and in the Italian daily “La Repubblica” as well as other newspapers.
 He is a member of the Reuters Institute for the Study of Journalism steering committee.

 In 2005, Garton Ash was listed in Time magazine as one of the 100 most influential people.
 The article says that "shelves are where most works of history spend their lives.
 But the kind of history Garton Ash writes is more likely to lie on the desks of the world's decision makers."